ElektraInitiative/PermaplanT/doc/architecture/glossary.md

 ## Biology

 - Taxonomy:
-  A scientific classification of plants into hierarchical groups.
+  A scientific classification of plants into a hierarchy.
+  The hierarchy we use is described [here](/doc/database/hierarchy.md).
-  As introduction read:
+  As first introduction read:
   - [permakultur konkret](https://permakultur-konkret.ch/umsetzung-uebersicht/pflanzenkunde/systematik/) or
   - [wikipedia](https://en.wikipedia.org/wiki/Plant_taxonomy).
 - Rank: